evolutionleo/Warp/README.md

 - Clone EmptyClient/ or Releases/EmptyClient.zip
 ### Server-side
 - Install [NodeJS](https://nodejs.org/en/)
-- I recommend using [VS Code](https://code.visualstudio.com/), as it's **very cool** (and in addition to that it provides a handy command line, embedded into the code editor)
+- I recommend using [VS Code](https://code.visualstudio.com/), as it provides a very convenient command line embedded into the code editor
 - Download JSServer.zip from the [latest release](https://github.com/evolutionleo/Warp/releases/latest)
-- Open up the clonned folder in command line (or open the folder in VS Code)
+- Open the clonned folder in command line (or open the folder in VS Code)
 - Run `npm install`

 - (Optional) To use the accounts/saving system, install the database engine:

 ### Database \(Optional\)
 - Install [MongoDB](https://www.mongodb.com/try/download/community)
-- Choose the default settings, it should now run in background
+- Choose the default settings, it should now run in the background
 - Done!

 ## If you don't need MongoDB - please disable it in the config file (it's under common_config.db_enabled), otherwise you will get an error!